KatherineMichel/church-website-and-marketing-on-a-budget/pitch.md

 * What user need will the product satisfy?
 * How do users make decisions?
 * To what degree is product/service a compelling purchase?

+Competitors
+* How does their product compare?
+* What behavior/expectations by uses might be transferable?

 ### Market Size
 Currently, United Methodist membership is steadily falling in the United States, but dramatically rising in certain developing countries.
 However, the app would be creating a new market.